kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 3/README.md

 # Week 3 <br> UI Frameworks

 ## Learning Objectives
-- Outline the concepts that exist in most UI frameworks using bootstrap as an example to directly reference common practice
+- Outline the concepts that exist in most UI frameworks using Bootstrap as an example to directly reference common practice
 - Use the Bootstrap CSS Framework to create webpages
-- Leverage bootstrap documentation to reproduce and modify CSS components
+- Leverage Bootstrap documentation to reproduce and modify CSS components
-- Use bootstrap themes
+- Use Bootstrap themes
-- Describe the basics of react in relation to other frameworks and web technologies
+- Describe the basics of React in relation to other frameworks and web technologies

 ## Subjects covered
+- dependencies, package manager, bundling
+- responsive design: flexible grids, fluid images, media queries
+- fixed grid, fluid grid, hybrid grid

 ## Assignments